This year, Ash Wednesday is on March 5th.

 Fasting and abstinence are also rooted in scripture!

-The Catechism of the Catholic Church outlines the importance of this practice:
+The Catechism of the Catholic Church outlines the importance of fasting and abstinence:

-Here’s a reminder from Saint Thomas Aquinas to motivate your journey:
+Here’s a reminder from Saint Augustine of Hippo to motivate your journey this Lenten season:

 “Fasting cleanses the soul, raises the mind, subjects one’s flesh to the spirit, renders the heart contrite and humble, scatters the clouds of concupiscence, quenches the fire of lust, kindles the true light of chastity.”